 1. Is it legal to sell CBD in my area?

 Some people are cautious about the connection between CBD products and marijuana, especially when they haven’t read up on all the differences between the two, and for this reason, it is still restricted in some areas of the world.
 If you are serious about offering this product through your business, it is suggested that you look into all the specific details about the legalities of providing it, especially in your geographic area.
 While it is becoming increasingly mainstream throughout the world, this additional research will ensure you are safe while easing some of the fears for not only yourself but also your customer base.
+For example, CBD is legal in many European countries including the UK.
+It is even legal to buy cannabis seeds and own them.

 The United States legalized the production and sale of CBD oil in 2018 but there are several restrictions on the origin, quality, and contents of the products.
 For this reason, it helps to do research even if you are in an area where the products are legal so that you can be sure that what you are providing meets all the criteria for legality in your country or state.
 This fact holds especially true for those who are shipping these products to other states or countries since it might not be legal in those areas, and you might inevitably find yourself in a sticky situation.